-The attached proxy is solicited on behalf of the Board of Directors (the "Board") of Alliance MMA, Inc., a Delaware corporation ("AMMA" or the "Company"), for use at the Special Meeting in lieu of Annual Meeting of Stockholders (the "Special Meeting") to be held on January [ ], 2019, at 11:00 a.m.
+The attached proxy is solicited on behalf of the Board of Directors (the "Board") of Alliance MMA, Inc., a Delaware corporation ("AMMA" or the "Company"), for use at the Special Meeting in lieu of Annual Meeting of Stockholders (the "Special Meeting") to be held on January 30, 2019, at 2:00 p.m.
 Eastern Standard Time, or at any adjournment or postponement of this meeting, for the purposes set forth in this Proxy Statement and in the accompanying Notice of Special Meeting of Stockholders.
 The Special Meeting will be held at Hyatt Place Boca Raton/Downtown, 100 E. Palmetto Park Rd., Boca Raton, Florida 33432.